dbarton-uk/d3-pathLayout/README.md

 # d3-pathLayout

-Sets the coordinates of an array of nodes to given SVG path string.
+Sets the coordinates of an array of nodes based on the given SVG path string.

 Please see .... for an example.